-Here are some of the areas in which consumers may be affected, according to its latest papers on the likely impact of a no-deal Brexit.
+Here are some of the areas in which travellers and consumers may be affected.

 Under Schengen area rules, British passport holders post-Brexit will be considered third country nationals.
-The government says they may need six months’ validity remaining on their passports to travel to the vast majority of EU countries — or face being denied entry.
+The government says they may need six months’ validity remaining on their passports to travel to the vast majority of EU countries — and advises people not to travel unless documents are in order.

 UK and Irish citizens can still travel freely between each other’s countries under Common Travel Area (CTA) arrangements.